 “The beauty of this type of cultivating is that it is less expensive then the synthetic fertilizers shipped with lots of water weight from around the world” says Van Hook “these groundbreaking certified farmers are showing the world that you can reduce your carbon footprint, simplify your cultivation systems, avoid using synthetic pesticides and grow award-winning marijuana all at the same time”.
 The Clean Green Certified growers are showing the world how to move forward with a cleaner product and how to be kinder to the environment.

 No other cannabis program globally has anywhere near the number of award-winning products as the Clean Green Certification program.Clean Green Certified Farms, Processors, and Outlets continue to win and place in competitions, continuing the legacy since 2004.

-Chris Van Hook holds a bachelor’s degree from the University of California in Environmental studies, as well as he is a practicing attorney working in marijuana compliance.
+Chris Van Hook was formerly a USDA inspector, and holds a bachelor’s degree from the University of California in Environmental studies, as well as he is a practicing attorney working in marijuana compliance.
 His office can be reached at (707) 218 – 6979.